kimsama/jekyll-now/_posts/2015-01-04-excel-howto.md

 There can be an exception error on Unity console such as 'Excel Deserialize Exception: Object reference not set to an instance of an objectRow[5], Cell[6] Is that cell empty?' if a cell of a spreadsheet is empty.

 Check the cell with the given row and cell index of the error.
 Then see the cell is defined as string type and not being empty.
-If the cell is empty fill the proper data.
+If the cell is empty fill a proper data.